annieng1499/annieng1499.github.io/_posts/2020-05-08-apple-muffin-recipe.md

 ### Step 10

 Rest muffins for 5 minutes.
-Then enjoy the meal :smiley:
+Then enjoy the meal